Professor of Media and Communication

 Research Centres & Groups

-At Leeds Chris is a member of the Journalism and Visual Communication Research groups and is a co-convener of the New Media research group.
+At Leeds Professor Anderson is a member of the Journalism and Visual Communication Research groups and is a co-convener of the New Media research group.

 - Editorial board member of Journalism: Theory, Practice, Criticism